LSThusini/weather_app/README.md

 # WeatherApp

 ## Description
-A Flutter-based mobile application designed to provide users with accurate weather forecasts for their current location as well as any location worldwide.
+A Flutter-based mobile application designed to provide users with accurate weather forecasts for their current location.

 ## Features
 - Current weather conditions display